leonp/sherlock-holmes/the-adventures-of-sherlock-holmes/a-case-of-identity/index.md

 number: 3
 image: true
 alt: "Sketch of Sherlock Holmes meeting a woman at a door held open by a boy"
-caption: "Illustration from the original <cite>Strand</cite> magazine edition, Sidney Paget, 1891"
+caption: "Illustration by <a href='https://en.wikipedia.org/wiki/Sidney_Paget' class='blue no-underline hover-dark-red'>Sidney Paget</a>, 1891/1892"
 ---